guiyep/react-lightning-context/README.md

   <img src="https://img.shields.io/bundlephobia/minzip/react-lightning-context">
 </p>

 A super performant lightning fast context library that only re-renders what has changed and nothing else.
-This library is a drop in replacement of the official `React Context` and it is only **8kb**!!!!
+This library is a drop in replacement of the official `React Context`.

 ## Why ?